HatYaz/DownloadOBSECCC/README.md

-This Python script is designed to download hourly climate observations data from the Meteorological Service of Canada for a specified weather station and time range.
+This Python script is designed to download hourly climate observations data from the Meteorological Service of Canada (Only Quebec for now !!) for a specified weather station and time range.
 It then allows users to visualize this data by plotting a wind rose using PySimpleGUI and Matplotlib.

 url: https://dd.meteo.gc.ca/climate/observations/hourly/csv/QC/